MihailRis/VoxelEngine-Cpp/doc/en/block-properties.md

 | f64   | 8 bytes   | floating-point 64 bits |
 | char  | 1 byte    | character              |

-Currently, the total sum of the field sizes cannot exceed 240 bytes.
+- Currently, the total sum of the field sizes cannot exceed 240 bytes.
+- A field without an array length specification is equivalent to an array of 1 element.

-A character array can be used to store UTF-8 strings.
+- A character array can be used to store UTF-8 strings.